NOAA-EMC/UPP/docs/Installation.rst

 | NOAA Orion    | Intel 2018.4         |
 +---------------+----------------------+

+..
+COMMENT: Fix version #!

-Move to the directory where you want to install UPP and clone the repository.
+To install the UPP, navigate to the directory where you want to install UPP and clone the repository.

 .. code-block:: console

     git clone -b branch-or-tag-name https://github.com/NOAA-EMC/UPP

 where, ``branch-or-tag-name`` is the release branch or tag you wish to clone.
+(Leaving this off the ``-b`` argument will clone all branches of the repository.)

 Move to the directory with the build script and build the UPP.